ghulamrasuldev/ghulamrasuldev/README.md

-# Hey there! 👋 I'm Ghulam Rasool

-## A professional driven by passion for Mobile Apps, Machine Learning, and the art of culinary delights.
+## A professional driven by a passion for Mobile Apps, AI Solutions, and the art of culinary delights.

 - 🌱 Exploring the realms of **React Native** and the enchantment of **Business Development**
 - 👨‍💻 Dive into the collection of my brainchildren on [Github](https://github.com/ghulamrasuldev?tab=repositories)